 Where pheromone disruption of oriental fruit moth is used, dispensers should be applied before initiation of the 2nd flight (late June to mid-July depending on location in New England); the need for re-application depends on residual field life of specific formulations: Isomate-M 100, 90 days; Checkmate and 3M Sprayable, 14 days.
-The residual life of the 3M sprayable deposit can be extended by the addition of a spreader-sticker such as Nu-Film-17 at 1 pt/A.
+The residual life of the 3M Sprayable deposit can be extended by the addition of a spreader-sticker such as Nu-Film-17 at 1 pt/A.

-For both codling moth and oriental fruit moth, border insecticide sprays, or to the outer five rows, of pheromone disruptionorchards may be needed if there are unmanaged host trees or other sources of mated adult moths within 300 meters of or in other high pressure situations.
+For both codling moth and oriental fruit moth, border insecticide sprays to perimeter trees, or to the outer five rows, may be needed where pheromone disruption is being used if there are unmanaged host trees or other sources of mated adult moths within 300 meters of the orchard, or in other high pressure situations.